 Table 5.5-21 Water Quality Objectives for Chino Basin and Rialto

 The Chino Basin is experiencing rapid commercial and residential development.
 The groundwater quality in the basin is generally good, with better groundwater quality found in the northern portion where recharge occurs.
 Salinity (TDS) and nitrate concentrations increase in the southern portion of the Basin.
 Between 2001 and 2006, about 80 percent of the private wells south of Highway 60 had nitrate concentrations greater than the MCL.
 Pollution from point sources and emerging contaminants are concerns for the overall groundwater quality in Chino Basin.
-Constituents that have the potential to impact groundwater quality include VOCs, arsenic, and perchlorate.
+Constituents that have the potential to impact groundwater quality include VOCs, arsenic, nitrates, and perchlorate.

 Groundwater in several areas is impacted by elevated levels of perchlorate.
-Sources of perchlorate include the Stringfellow Acid Pits and Chilean nitrate fertilizer that was imported in the early 1900s for the citrus industry
+Sources of perchlorate include the Stringfellow Acid Pits ,Chilean nitrate fertilizer that was imported in the early 1900s for the citrus industry, and other manmade sources such as ammunition manufacturing.